Skip to main content

 Frequently Asked Questions

-DeadWire is a shooter game.
+DeadWire is a shooter game with violence theme.

 DeadWire is available on PC, Windows and Linux.